Back to overview

 Below, we’ve set out each type of legal apprenticeship and what they involve, as well as the eligibility criteria and the options available once that apprenticeship has been completed.

-An intermediate apprenticeship (sometimes called a business administration or legal administration apprenticeship) is aimed at school leavers who’ve not done A levels.
+While the number of intermediate/legal administration/business administration apprenticeships seem to have dwindled over the years, they’re aimed at school leavers who’ve not completed A levels.
 It’s a 15 to 21-month course that involves helping lawyers to progress cases by performing key administrative tasks such as research, receiving calls, proofreading, audio typing and dealing with confidential information.
 It develops key legal workplace skills and knowledge.

 Eligibility requirements